gusztavvargadr/packer/windows10ee-vs2015p/README.md

 **Quick links** [Home] | [Versions]

-This folder contains the [Packer] template to build a [Vagrant] base box for Windows Server 10 Enterprise Evaluation with Visual Studio 2015 Professional.
+This folder contains the [Packer] template to build a [Vagrant] base box for Windows 10 Enterprise Evaluation with Visual Studio 2015 Professional.

 This box contains the following components:

-* Everything [Windows Server 10 Enterprise Evaluation][windows10ee] contains
+* Everything [Windows 10 Enterprise Evaluation][windows10ee] contains
 * Visual Studio 2015 Professional

 See [all the versions][Versions] in [Atlas].